 She enjoys physical fitness, gardening, reading and sewing.
-She is married to the Reverend Canon David Clunie and they have two adult children and one grand-daughter.
+She is married to the Reverend Canon David Clunie and they have two adult children and two grandchildren

 The Reverend Canon Matthew Borden is known to us at St. Aidan’s as ‘Father Matthew’.
 He is a much loved Honorary Assistant who has been part of this community since 1992.
 He is an active member of St. Aidan’s Wednesday Prayer Group and occasionally preaches or presides at Holy Communion.
 He leads occasional Quiet Days (a facilitated time of prayer and meditation) and is the Chaplain of Building Aidan's Community.
 Father Mathew has a significant pastory ministry to the sick and home-bound in our parish, and is also a regular celebrant at the Church of St. Barnabas in downtown Ottawa.
 He is a Priest Associate of the Sisters of St. John the Divine (SSJD) an order of Anglican sisters.